benmvp/slides/2016/rwreact/iso-react.md

 </div>

 NOTES:
-- Transitioned to React
-- Isomorphic JavaScript is the concept of sharing the same templates rendered in the browser on the server for initial load
 - Isomorphic React is rendering our React app components server-side
-- Server-side rendering is important & critical for the transition to be viable
+- Server-side rendering was important & critical for the transition to be viable
 - Performance: initial page render
 - SEO: google includes page render speed in ranking algorithm
 - React, unlike other JS frameworks/libraries, is setup to render server-side, as we'll see